yenthusiastic/arp_b/documentation/API_DB_structure.md

 where `hardwareID` and `data` are **compulsory fields**, `address` is optional field.

 Note:
-    - The `address` is not required and will be saved as **empty string** in the database when the bike is parked.
+    - The `address` is not always required and will be saved as **empty string** in the database when the bike is parked.
     - The `data` field contains 4 values (for now) in the following order: latitude, longitude, temperature, humidity.

 - The JSON data in the **PUT** request body should have the following format: